General Dynamics F-111 Aardvark: FB-111A / F-111G

-The FB-111A had new electronics, known as the SAC Mark IIB avionics suite.
-For the FB-111A the system used an attack radar improved from the F-111A's system, along with components that would be used later on the F-111D, including the inertial navigation system, digital computers, and multi-function displays.
-The SAC Mark IIB kit included custom items added to support the strategic mission, such as a star tracker navigation system mounted forward of the cockpit, a satellite communications receiver, and an automatic stores release system, replacing the manual stores release system used on other F-111 variants.
-Armament for the strategic bombing role was the Boeing AGM-69 SRAM (short-range attack missile); two could be carried in the internal weapons bay and four more on the inner underwing pylons.
-Nuclear gravity bombs were also typical FB armament.
+The FB-111A was fitted with the SAC Mark IIB avionics suite.
+It had an attack radar improved from the F-111A's radar, along with kit later used on the F-111D, such as the inertial navigation system, digital computers, and multi-function displays.
+The suite also had custom items to support the strategic mission, such as a star tracker navigation system mounted forward of the cockpit, a satellite communications receiver, and an automatic stores release system that replaced the manual arrangement on other F-111 models.
+Armament for the strategic bombing role was the Boeing AGM-69 SRAM (short-range attack missile); two could be carried in the internal weapons bay and four more on the inner underwing pylons; nuclear gravity bombs were also usable.
 Fuel tanks were often carried on the third non-swivelling pylon of each wing.
 The FB-111A had a total weapon load of 35500 lb.

-Multiple advanced FB-111 strategic bomber designs were proposed by General Dynamics in the 1970s.
-The first design, referred to as "FB-111G" within the company, was a larger aircraft with more powerful engines with more payload and range.
-The next was a lengthened "FB-111H" that featured more powerful General Electric F101 turbofan engines, a 12 ft 8.5 in longer fuselage and redesigned fixed intakes.
+Multiple advanced FB-111 strategic bomber proposals were made in the 1970s.
+The first, referred to as "FB-111G" by General Dynamics, was a larger aircraft with more powerful engines, greater payload and range.
+The next was a lengthened "FB-111H" fitted with more powerful General Electric F101 turbofan engines (the same as on the Rockwell B-1 Lancer), a 12 ft 8.5 in longer fuselage and redesigned fixed intakes.
 The rear landing gear were moved outward so armament could be carried on the fuselage there.
 The FB-111H was offered as an alternative to the B-1A in 1975.
 The similar FB-111B/C was offered in 1979 without success.

-The FB-111A became surplus to SAC's needs after the introduction of the B-1B Lancer.
-The remaining FB-111s were subsequently reconfigured for tactical use and redesignated F-111G.
-The conversions began in 1989 and ended after 34 F-111G conversions were completed.
-With the disestablishment of SAC, the FB-111As and F-111Gs were transferred to the newly established Air Combat Command (ACC).
-They were used primarily for training.
+The FB-111A became surplus to SAC's needs after the B-1B Lancer entered service; they were subsequently reconfigured for tactical use and redesignated F-111G.
+The conversions began in 1989 and ended after 34 F-111Gs were produced.
+After SAC's disestablishment, the FB-111As and F-111Gs were transferred to the newly established Air Combat Command (ACC) and used primarily for training.
 The remaining FB-111As were retired in 1991 and the F-111Gs were retired in 1993.
 Australia bought 15 F-111Gs in 1993 to supplement its F-111Cs.
 They were retired in 2007.

 EF-111A Raven

-To replace the aging Douglas EB-66, the USAF contracted with Grumman in 1972 to convert 42 existing F-111As into electronic warfare aircraft.
+To replace the aging Douglas EB-66, the USAF contracted Grumman in 1972 to convert 42 existing F-111As into electronic warfare aircraft.
 The EF-111A can be distinguished from the F-111A by the equipment bulge atop their tails.
 In May 1998, the USAF withdrew the final EF-111As from service, placing them in storage at Aerospace Maintenance and Regeneration Center (AMARC) at Davis–Monthan Air Force Base.